Mrinal Sen

-Mrinal Sen (/en/ /bn/; 14 May 1923 – 30 December 2018) was an Indian film director and screenwriter known for his work primarily in Bengali, and a few Hindi and Telugu language films.
+Mrinal Sen (Note: /bn/.) (/bn/; 14 May 1923 – 30 December 2018) was an Indian film director and screenwriter known for his work primarily in Bengali, and a few Hindi and Telugu language films.
 Regarded as one of the finest Indian filmmakers, along with his contemporaries Satyajit Ray, Ritwik Ghatak, and Tapan Sinha, Sen played a major role in India's parallel cinema movement, which offered a realistic, socially aware counterpoint to splashy Bollywood films, as well as in the country's New Wave cinema.
 He also served as the President of FTII from 1984 to 1986.

 Sen received various national and international honors including eighteen Indian National Film Awards.
 The Government of India honored him with the Padma Bhushan, and the Government of France honored him with the Ordre des Arts et des Lettres, while Russian Government honored him with the Order of Friendship.
 Sen was also awarded the Dadasaheb Phalke Award, the highest award for filmmakers in India.

 He was one of the few Indian filmmakers to have won awards at the big three film festivals viz., Cannes, Venice and the Berlinale.
 Sen was a self described "private Marxist".

 Early life

 Mrinal was born into a Hindu family in Faridpur district, East Bengal—now Bangladesh.
 His father, Dineshchandra Sen, was a lawyer who supported Indian freedom fighters.
 His mother was Saraju Sen.

 In the early 1940s, Mrinal moved to Kolkata to study physics at Scottish Church College.
 Like many middle-class students of the time, he was drawn to student politics, public theatre, and the struggle to find work.
 After Partition in 1947, his family settled in Kolkata permanently.

 A voracious reader, he spent hours at the National Library of India (then the Imperial Library), reading books amid the political unrest of the time.
 In the evenings, he worked as a private tutor.
-One day, he came across Rudolf Arnheim’s Film as Art, followed by Vladimir Nilsen's The Cinema as a Graphic Art—books that profoundly influenced his journey into filmmaking.
+One day, he came across Rudolf Arnheim's Film as Art, followed by Vladimir Nilsen's The Cinema as a Graphic Art—books that profoundly influenced his journey into filmmaking.

-He became involved with the Indian People’s Theatre Association (IPTA), backed by the Communist Party of India.
+He became involved with the Indian People's Theatre Association (IPTA), backed by the Communist Party of India.
 He and his friends—Ritwik Ghatak, Salil Chowdhury, Tapan Sinha, and occasionally Bijan Bhattacharya—spent hours in adda, a Bengali tradition of intense, freewheeling discussions on art, politics, and life.
-Their favorite meeting place was a restaurant near Basusree Cinema hall, where, in 1955, they first watched Satyajit Ray’s Pather Panchali.
+Their favorite meeting place was a restaurant near Basusree Cinema hall, where, in 1955, they first watched Satyajit Ray's Pather Panchali.

 Around this time, Mrinal met Geeta Shome (née Sen), whom he married in 1953.
 As a token of his affection, the first gift he gave her was Notes from the Gallows by Julius Fučík.

 Influence

-Mrinal Sen directed Bhuvan Shome (Mr. Shome, 1969) which initiated the "New Wave Cinema Movement" in India.
+Mrinal Sen directed Bhuvan Shome (Mr. Shome, 1969), which initiated the "New Wave Cinema Movement" in India.